 The Columbia Housing Authority (CHA) is a local public agency created by State legislation in 1934 to provide quality housing for low and moderate income families in the City of Columbia.
 The CHA expanded service to residents of unincorporated areas of Richland County in 1981.
 The CHA owns and maintains more than 2,000 units of conventional public housing, which are available to families of low and moderate incomes.
 Most of the properties are located near bus lines, schools, churches, and shopping facilities.
 CHA's housing inventory is constantly changing and includes a wide array of housing types-small and large multi-family complexes, duplexes, and single-family homes.
 Most of the single family homes are located throughout the unincorporated areas of Richland County.
-The 107 employees of the Authority provide the day-to-day operational support for 2,074 public housing households throughout the CHA, it was determined that 26 public and HUD-assisted housing units were damaged during the severe storms and flooding of October 2015.
+The 107 employees of the Authority provide the day-to-day operational support for 2,074 public housing households throughout the City and over 3,000 Section 8 participants living in private accommodations.
+Working with the CHA, it was determined that 26 public and HUD-assisted housing units were damaged during the severe storms and flooding of October 2015.